Practice

 - Re VL Assurance Limited – acted (with Barry Isaacs, K.C.) on behalf of the joint provisional liquidators of a life insurance company incorporated in Bermuda.
 The instructions concern various claims surrounding the failure of the company to maintain sufficient capitalisation to support the life insurance contracts entered by it.

-- Re Caroline Bay – acted (with Barry Isaacs, K.C.) the Government of Bermuda in relation to the development of a Ritz-Carlton hotel on Caroline Bay in Bermuda.
+- Re Caroline Bay – acted (with Barry Isaacs, K.C.) for the Government of Bermuda in relation to the failed development of a Ritz-Carlton hotel on Morgan’s Point / Caroline Bay in Bermuda.
+The instructions are ongoing and concern the enforcement of the Government’s guarantees of the project and the provisional liquidation of the primary corporate vehicle for the development.

 - Maso Capital Investments Ltd v Shanda Games Ltd [2020] BCC 466 – appeared (with Jonathan Crow, Q.C.) for the appellants in the first appraisal action under s.238 of the Cayman Islands Companies Law to reach the Privy Council.